CS-2340-Instructional-Team/AndroidAssignmentSu2025/README.md

 In this assignment will be completing the implmentation of a basic task list app by filling in 7 different TODOs represting missing parts of a fully functional app.

-The app will have two Activities, MainActivity and AddTaskActivity
+The app will have two Activities, WatchlistActivity and AddMediaActivity

 The project folder contains 7 TODOs in 4 different files: